Balayage and Highlights

 Most women don’t realize the hair aging process starts in our 20’s but one of our specialties is blending or covering gray while maintaining hair highlights.
 Traditional gray covering with color on women who have always had highlights, may create uniform color causing them to eventually lose the dimension they’re used to.
 Over time coloring grays at the roots covers the highlights they had.
 There’s 2 ways to maintain dimensional color while addressing visible gray.

-Gray Blending versus Covering.
+Gray Blending or Covering.

 Skin tones change throughout the year so hair should change with it.
 In winter it’s common to deepen the tone and add low lights.
 Hair also gets a break from the heavy highlight times of year like spring and summer.
 But it’s important to stay on schedule because we maintain the blonde as well.
 If you want to be lighter in spring, which is our busiest time of year, skipping winter appointments only causes more bleach work later which can damage hair.
 Plus, it’s not cheaper in the long run.